reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

 ----

-To understand how this works in context, let's break down our example by examining key moments in the execution of the ``App`` component.
+To understand how this works in context, let's break down our example by examining key moments in the execution of the ``Gallery`` component.
 Each numbered tab in the section below highlights a line of code where something of interest occurs:

 .. hint::